upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/tool-centric-and-documentation-heavy-approaches.md

 Tool-centric and documentation-heavy approaches constitute a family of practices that attempt to address coordination, traceability, and governance challenges primarily through artifacts and supporting tools.
 These approaches assume that making information explicit—through structured documentation, repositories, templates, or lifecycle management systems—improves control and continuity.

-Representative examples include Application Lifecycle Management (ALM) platforms such as Jira, Azure DevOps, and IBM Engineering Lifecycle Management; requirements management approaches; documentation-driven governance models; and structured traceability frameworks used in regulated environments.
-Architectural documentation practices aligned with [ISO/IEC/IEEE 42010](../../resources/bibliography.md#iso-42010-2011) and rationale management techniques (see [van der Ven et al., 2006](../../resources/bibliography.md#van-der-ven-etal-2006)) also fall within this family when implemented primarily as documentation systems rather than as epistemic governance frameworks.
+Representative examples include Application Lifecycle Management (ALM) platforms such as [Jira](https://www.atlassian.com/software/jira), [Azure DevOps](https://azure.microsoft.com/en-us/products/devops), and [IBM Engineering Lifecycle Management](https://www.ibm.com/products/engineering-lifecycle-management); structured requirements engineering approaches; documentation-driven governance models; and traceability frameworks used in regulated environments.
+Architectural documentation practices aligned with [ISO/IEC/IEEE 42010](https://www.iso.org/standard/50508.html) (see also [ISO/IEC/IEEE 42010, 2011](../../resources/bibliography.md#iso-42010-2011)) and rationale management techniques (see [van der Ven et al., 2006](../../resources/bibliography.md#van-der-ven-etal-2006)) also fall within this family when implemented primarily as documentation systems rather than as epistemic governance frameworks.

 In relation to the upstream problem space described in the **[Problem Space](../problem-space.md)** and articulated through the **[Recurring Challenges](../recurring-challenges.md)**, these approaches are relevant because they explicitly attempt to reduce knowledge loss, improve traceability, and preserve decision artifacts over time.